eugene703/diversis_aiops/README.md

 ## **Contact / Questions**

-For any questions about setup or architecture, please contact \[Your Name Here] or open an issue.
+For any questions about setup or architecture, please contact Eugene Cho.

----

-Let me know if you want a more technical/brief/verbose version, or a separate “About the Problem” or “Design Choices” section!